MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-confidentiality.md

 ## Adopt

 With the overarching strategy and implementation plan for adopting the CIA Triad principle of confidentiality already in place, the next step is to focus on adoption and change management.
 This involves ensuring that encryption and secure access controls are effectively implemented and institutionalized across the enterprise cloud environment.
+In the adoption phase, DLP measures are implemented to protect sensitive data in transit and at rest.
+This involves deploying encryption solutions, configuring access controls, and ensuring that all employees are trained in the importance of data confidentiality and how to adhere to DLP policies.

 1. **Implement encryption and secure access controls**